 The KOL: The new e-commerce influencers

 Known generally as bloggers, the KOL (Key Opinion Leader), generate publications about the brands they carry or the products they use, for influencing the taste and the shopping behaviors of millions of Chinese consumers of the middle class.
-They produce an effect of the boomerang with consumers, with an average four times more views and almost eight times more engagement than the own brands WeChat accounts.
-Chinese bloggers have become extremely influential and this is transformed them into real entrepreneurs, converting their digital influence in money
+They produce an effect of the boomerang with consumers, with an average of four times more views and almost eight times more engagement than the own brands’ WeChat accounts.
+Chinese bloggers have become extremely influential and this is transformed them into real entrepreneurs, converting their digital influence into money

 One of the big proofs of this new trend is Becky Li (黎贝卡).
 Becky Li is known in China for his almost supernatural ability to force more than four million fans across the social Chinese channels to buy the products that she recommends.
 She earned the name of “may shen” (买 神) or “Goddess of purchases” in the Chinese media.

 After a recent collaboration with Rebecca Minkoff, to design a handbag of special edition with the label of fashion New York Rebecca Minkoff, all the collection was sold after only two days.

 She focuses mainly on WeChat with publications, that include not only fashion and cosmetics, but also household items, packages, travel, and more recently she sold a special edition of 100 MINI Cooper bright turquoise via their WeChat account.
 Each car has a retail price recommended of 285 000 RMB ($42 215).

 What is the best platform for connecting with fans?

 Social networks are now part of the daily lives of Chinese consumers.
 Specifically, Wechat and Weibo which are platforms that are really liked by the Chinese in general and bloggers in particular.
 However, in the world of e-commerce, there is great competition between Wechat and Weibo.